reconhub/reconhub.github.io/peoplenew.md

 RECON is a group of people sharing their time and expertise to lead, facilitate, and promote the development of analysis tools for outbreak response using the [R software](https://www.r-project.org/).
 The list of people below is growing as we are recruiting more members.
 See [this page](../join) to join us.

 {% include list-circles.html items=page.people-list %}

+## Advisory board

+We are extremely lucky to have the following people supporting and guiding our efforts:

+{% include list-circles.html items=page.board-list %}